changkun/modern-cpp-tutorial/book/en-us/03-runtime.md

 };

 int main() {
-    const char* const &left = "this is Left"; // here string literal is a lvalue }
+    const char* const &left = "this is an lvalue"; // the string literal is an lvalue }
 ```